 The label of Starbucks ingredients has white grape juice and green coffee bean powder listed.
 During testing, I felt that adding both ingredients altered the overall flavor too much, rather than recreating it.
 Below are more details about the omissions.

 White Grape Juice - This is a popular juice found in many Starbucks refreshers.
 I found that the flavor changed significantly even with a slight amount (¼ teaspoon) during testing.
 For this reason, I omitted white grape juice.

-Green Coffee Bean Powder - Starbucks uses "natural green coffee flavor" in their base.
+Green Coffee Bean Powder - Starbucks uses "natural green coffee flavor" in its base.
 I find the smell and flavor overpowering.
 If you want to add caffeine to this drink, I recommend brewing one white tea bag.
-Once cooled, use the tea in the place of water.
+Once cooled, use the tea in place of water.
 The subtle flavor does not change the overall taste of the drink.

 In a small saucepan over low heat, combine water, white sugar, pineapple juice, and passionfruit powder.
 Gently stir to help facilitate incorporating the ingredients and passionfruit powder.
 Once the sugar has dissolved into a liquid remove it from heat.
 Allow the base to cool before adding the citric acid.